On the Grothendieck ring of a quasireductive Lie superalgebra: On in the case when is quasireductive

 \section{On $\Gr_-(\fg)$ in the case when $\fg$ is quasireductive}

-In this subsection $\fg$ is quasireductive, i.e. $\fg$ is finite-dimensional, $\fg_{\ol{0}}$ is reductive and $\fg_{\ol{1}}$ is a semisimple $\fg_{\ol{0}}$-module (see~\cite{Sqred}, \cite{M}, and \cite{IO} for examples and partial classification of such algebras).
-The maximal toral subalgebras $\ft$ in $\fg_{\ol{0}}$ are the Cartan subalgebras in $\fg_{\ol{0}}$, and the maximal quasitoral subalgebras $\fh$ in $\fg$ are the Cartan subalgebras in $\fg$; all such subalgebras are conjugate to one another by inner automorphisms.
-We fix $\ft$ and $\fh$.
+In this section we assume $\fg$ is quasireductive, i.e.~$\fg$ is finite-dimensional, $\fg_{\ol{0}}$ is reductive, and $\fg_{\ol{1}}$ is a semisimple $\fg_{\ol{0}}$-module (see~\cite{Sqred}, \cite{M}, and \cite{IO} for examples and a partial classification of such algebras).
+The maximal toral subalgebras $\ft$ in $\fg_{\ol{0}}$ are the Cartan subalgebras in $\fg_{\ol{0}}$, and the maximal quasitoral subalgebras $\fh$ in $\fg$ are the Cartan subalgebras in $\fg$; all such subalgebras are conjugate to one another by inner automorphisms because the same is true on the even part (see \cite{H}).
+We fix such $\ft$ and $\fh$.
 Let $P(\fg)\subset \ft^*$ be the set of weights appearing in finite-dimensional $\fg$-modules, which is the same as the set of weights appearing in finite-dimensional $\fg_{\ol{0}}$-modules.
 We fix a positive system of roots on $\fg$, and thus also on $\fg_{\ol{0}}$.
 We denote by $P^+(\fg)$ the set of dominant weights, i.e.

 We have

 Write $\CC$ for the subcategory of $\cF(\fh)$ consisting of modules with weights lying in $P(\fg)$.